-- 1 On a dashboard, click a disk name. - Review overall performance in the Summary tab. - Disk Details.
-Displays the disk's status, physical details, parent device, and size if available.
+- 1 On a dashboard, click a disk name. - 2 Review overall performance in the Summary tab. - Disk Details.
+Displays the disk's status, physical details, parent device, and size if available. - Physical State: Displays the physical state the of disk.
+It will be marked as "No Information" if the disk does not commit any performance data.
+To mark disks as "Removed", click on "No Information" link and confirm the disk is removed physically by pressing "Removed" button.